 The secret to maximizing the tell me about yourself Q&A?
 Position yourself as the ideal candidate by bringing your strengths and attributes front-and-center.
 Organize your thoughts, then script your response and practice.
 This isn’t a question you should be tackling off the cuff, no matter how experienced you are interviewing.

 Here’s how to prep like a pro:

 1. Play to your strengths by, first, understanding your strengths

-When a hiring manager asks this question, they’re looking for skills, strengths and prior work experience you already have that relate directly to the position.
+When a hiring manager asks this question, they’re looking for skills, strengths, and prior work experience you already have that relate directly to the position.
 For this exercise, list out four to six strengths—good communication, research work, classroom experience, publishing experience—that, typically, sync with positions in your field.
 From there, narrow down the list to three to five traits you’d want an interviewer to remember about you.
-Those should be foundation of your response.
+Those should be the foundation of your response.

 2. Touch on the personal—maybe

 While you don’t want to get TOO personal in your initial Q&A, if you have personal interests or attributes you feel paint a positive, relevant picture, be sure to weave them in.
-For example, volunteer work in your field is generally seen as an overwhelming positive, and another testament to your experience and commitment.
+For example, volunteer work in your field is generally seen as a major positive, and another testament to your experience and commitment.
 Likewise, being an avid writer or reader, or spending time on a hobby like astronomy, music or art shows off your intellectual curiosity which, for many hiring managers, is a huge plus.

 If you’re going to focus on some of these outside interests, be sure you layer them in towards the end of your response.
 Limit yourself to one to two short statements, and make sure there’s a clear segue from your professional achievements and experiences into this corner of your day-to-day.